Roblox/creator-docs/content/en-us/art/avatar/project-files.md

 ## Project Files

-The following `.fbx`, `.blend`, and `.ma` files project files are available to use as examples, boilerplate, or reference:
+The following `.fbx`, `.blend`, and `.ma` project files are available to use as examples, boilerplate, or reference:

 <Tabs>
   <TabItem label="Models">